shanickcuello/shanickcuello/README.md

 ## [Click here for more info](https://linktr.ee/shanick)

 ### About me

-Software Engineer (TDD, Clean Code & a calling for Cybersecurity)
+Software Engineer | Driven by Empathy, Ownership, Clean Code, and a Passion for Cybersecurity

-🪂 `/etc/passwd`

-I'm a Software Engineer with 8 years of experience, specialized in mobile and backend development.
-I work primarily with C# and Unity 3D, and also with Python and Kali Linux.
-Depends the hour.

-🧑🏼‍💻 `/etc/passwd`
+## Languages:
+C#, Python, Dart, TypeScript
+Frameworks / Tools: Unity, Kali Linux, Flutter, Next.js, Flask Cloud / DevOps: AWS, GitHub Actions, Firebase, Crashlytics

+"The human brain can only focus on 40 out of the 11 million bits it receives per second."
+Thank you for focusing on my profile.
+- Hyperfocus by Chris Bailey -

+## 🏎️ TL;DR (If you only have 10 seconds, read this):
 - Tech recruiter at lemon.io
-- Co-founded a tech startup at 18.
-We worked with the National Ministry of Education, UNESCO, and Microsoft.
+- Co-founded an educational video game startup that collaborated with the National Ministry of Education, UNESCO, and Microsoft.
 - I work in English.
 Native in Spanish and C#.
 I speak fluent French and Python.
 Learning Norwegian for fun.
 - I love leading retrospectives, postmortems, plannings, and other magical Scrum rituals.
 - I'm passionate about ethical hacking and cybersecurity.
-I tinker with Kali Linux and Python.
+I work with Kali Linux and Python.

-🏁 `/etc/group`
-+ I make product decisions based on data and metrics.
-N-testing is my best friend.
-+ I focus on what I can't delegate — high-impact work first, Hyperfocus style.
+## 🪂 About me
+I'm a Software Engineer with 8 years of experience, specialized in mobile and backend development.
+I work primarily with C# and Unity 3D, and also with Python and Kali Linux.
+Depends the hour.

+## 🏁 In my day-to-day:
+- I make data-driven decisions without ignoring intuition.
-+ I help create safe and honest team environments.
-Big fan of Radical Candor.
+- I foster honest and comfortable work environments.
+I'm an advocate for Radical Candor.
-+ I can’t split the bill, Never Split the Difference, Tahl Raz style.
+- Leadership isn’t a role — it’s a shared responsibility.

-I write code because I enjoy it.
+`I write code because I enjoy it.
 I build products because they motivate me.
-I hack systems to help make the world safer.
+I hack systems to help make the world safer.`

+## Books that shape my work philosophy:
+- Data-Driven: Creating a Data Culture
+- Radical Candor
+- Management 3.0
+- Never Split the Difference
+- The 7 Cs of Communication
+- Clean Code
+- Clean Architecture
+- Refactoring: Improving the Design of Existing Code
+- Hyperfocus by Chris Bailey

 ---